• Skip to primary navigation

 Instructions

-• Mix all ingredients in a large bowl and spread in an even layer on a parchment lined baking sheet.
+• Mix all ingredients in a large bowl and spread in an even layer on the prepared baking sheet.

-• Keep an eye on this while they it is baking as the keto granola can go from perfectly cooked to burnt really quickly.
+• Bake for 8-10 minutes or until desired crunch is achieved.
+Keep an eye on this while it is baking as the granola can go from perfectly cooked to burned really quickly.

-• You can actually use any nuts you want, you don't have to use walnuts, pecans, or almonds.
-Any nuts will work.
+• Different nuts and seeds: You can actually use any nuts you want, you don't have to use walnuts, pecans, or almonds.
+Hemp seeds would also be a great way to add extra protein.

 Servings: 8 ¼ cup servings